mehdizse/tp_mask_rcnn/README.md

 - **Detection Confidence Threshold**: 0.9
 - **Steps per Epoch**: 100

+## Jupyter Notebooks

+This project includes two Jupyter notebooks for training and testing:

+- **[train.ipynb](train.ipynb)**: This notebook contains the code and dataset for training the model.
+It includes preprocessing, model setup, and training steps and also the refine code.
+- **[test.ipynb](test.ipynb)**: This notebook contains code for testing the trained model on real images.
+It allows you to evaluate the model's performance on new, unseen data.

 ## Results
 - **Training Logs**: Included in the [train_logs.txt](train_logs.txt) file.
 - **Confusion Matrix**: [Link to confusion matrix]